kaixqu/real-time-linux-kernel/test_files/README.md

 If you want to use this file.
-There are some commands you need to run first, which are contained in the "Real-time Ubuntu.pdf"
+There are some commands you need to run first, which are specified in the "Real-time Ubuntu.pdf"

+'''
     sudo -s

     apt-get install rt-tests

     apt-get install gnuplot
+'''

 After download these files, I would suggest you put them in your home folder, which will make it easier to run.
 We need to use following command to make these files executable.